Curtis-Halbrook/Dictionary-Flutter/README.md

 # dictionary_flutter

-This is the MASTER repo for The Dictionary, written in flutter.
-You may notice that it doesn't do anything.
-This is because it only has the core widgets and the DictionaryRDSS code.
-Anything like performing lookups and mananging state transistions is left as an exercise for the reader, on a Different Branch!
+This is the mvu_layer branch for The Dictionary, written in flutter.
+This uses the [MVU](https://guide.elm-lang.org/architecture/) pattern in a very "Elm" style.
+Like many other patterns, it uses unidirectional flow with messages that alter state via a pure function "reducer".

 Current Branches:
 Provider_with_MVVM
 BLoC_with_flutter_bloc
+mvu_layer
 //Add your new branches here!